90-Pricing Against a High-End Product

 My guess is that neither the Hewlett Packard nor the Dell high-end computer will have any impact at all on Apple and its Mac-Book Air.

 In the laptop and personal computer market, Apple remains a Performance Leader in competition with much larger Standard Leaders.
+Apple leads the market for high-end, Performance Leader, laptops.
+Apple also leads in price.
+It’s competitors now price below them.
+See HERE and HERE for an explanation.

 THE SOURCES FOR STRATEGYSTREET.COM: For over 30 years we observed the evolution of more than 100 industries, many hostile.
 We put their facts into frameworks applicable to all industries and found patterns.
 Strategystreet.com describes the inductive results of these thousands of observations and their patterns.